journeywithashu/delta-demo/README.md

 # delta-demo
-this is Demo for git &amp; github class
+this is Demo for git & github class.